 Racked up and ready to roll.
 Turns out, this layer was not our preferred top for dragging up rough rock routes but did a pretty good job at breathing.

-At $79 it is the cheapest 100% merino wool layer but is also the lowest scoring merino wool layer so we'd say the value is appropriate to the performance of the top.
+This top is the cheapest 100% Merino wool layer but is also the lowest scoring Merino wool layer so we'd say the value is appropriate to the performance of the top.

 As the cheapest merino layer we tested, we found it was also the least quality crafted and least durable.